NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/about/quoFEM/about.rst

      - Easy access to different :ref:`UQ methods<lblFEM>`.
 Parallelized UQ algorithms.
 Multiple alternative algorithms for each method.
      - No support for optimization under uncertainty and local sensitivity analysis.
    * - FEM
-     - Easy interface for user-provided simulations models (not only FEM models but *any model*), including Opensees, python, or any other simulation models (e.g. FEM or non-FEM software) with a python-scripted interface.
+     - Easy interface for user-provided simulation models (not only FEM models but *any model*), including Opensees, python, or any other simulation models (e.g. FEM or non-FEM software) with a python-scripted interface.
      - No support to assist modeling, e.g. creation of hazards and structural models.
 Those are featured in `other tools <https://simcenter.designsafe-ci.org/research-tools/overview/>`_ of SimCenter.
    * - RV
      - 12 different kinds of probability distributions with correlations.